JoeKnittel/joeknittel.github.io/_posts/2021-02-01-Graphing-Libraries-Part-1.md

 Give the plot a mouseover to see it in action.
 I'm rather fond of the particularly clean effect: all of the pertinent information that one might expect is displayed, with no bloat.

-## pygal
+## Pygal

-We'll now shift our attention to Python libraries, starting with <a href = "http://www.pygal.org/en/stable/index.html">pygal</a>.
+We'll now shift our attention to Python libraries, starting with <a href = "http://www.pygal.org/en/stable/index.html">Pygal</a>.

 The package provides a fairly nice collection of built-in plots, including (but not limited to) bar charts, line charts, pie charts, and radar charts.

-Its plots' base style is rather unique, with a cool mouseover effect and modern color scheme.
-With that said, the library allows for additional personalization, when it comes to styling your plots.
+And when it comes to style, Pygal provides some customizability, offering a few options.
+This can't be said of a lot of other graphing libraries in R and Python, so it's good to have.

 ### Installation